Search: 552 results

 Then children were brought to him so that he could lay his hands on them and pray, but the disciples rebuked them.

-Then Jesus' heart was moved with pity, and He touched their blinded eyes, and at once they could see again, and followed Him.
+Then Jesus, deeply moved with compassion, touched their eyes, and at once they could see again.
+So they followed him.

 When His disciples saw this, they marvelled, saying, "How could the fig tree wither up so suddenly?"